keatonmartin/pong/README.txt

 Known Bugs
 ==========
-- The server doesn't work because the logic isn't yet written.
-- The client doesn't speak to the server
+- The screen, once the game ends, just freezes